mattlewis92/angular-calendar/README.md

 </script>
 ```

+### Usage with angular universal
+See [this comment](https://github.com/mattlewis92/angular-calendar/issues/158#issuecomment-285330700) for how to use with universal

 ## Documentation
 To see all available API options see the auto generated [documentation](https://mattlewis92.github.io/angular-calendar/docs/) or you may find it helpful to view the examples on the demo page.